ksinha49/ai-workloads/services/email-classifier-service/README.md

 This service monitors an email inbox, applies dynamic rules to incoming messages and routes extracted data to the appropriate downstream workflow.
-It generalizes earlier DocuSign‑specific logic so that new email driven processes can be configured without code changes.

 ## Components